 Conclusion: how to clean dining chair cushions

-When it comes to cleaning dining chair cushions, a vacuum is your best bet.
+When it comes to cleaning dining chairs and Velvet cushions, a vacuum is your best bet.
 This simple and effective tool can quickly remove dirt, dust, and crumbs from your cushions.

 Simply attach the vacuum hose to the upholstery attachment and turn on the vacuum.
 Move the hose over the cushion in a back-and-forth motion until the entire cushion is clean.